Appccessibility-Shox/Focus-for-YouTube/README.md

     <img align="right" style="position: absolute" src="Resources/MacAppStoreBadge.svg">
   </a>
 </h1>
-Focus for YouTube enables users to declutter YouTube's UI and hide the endless rabbit hole of reccomendations.
+Focus for YouTube enables users to streamline their video browsing experience.
+Whether you work on YouTube and are tired of the distractions, or whether you're a teacher who'd rather keep their recommended videos private while screencasting, you'll be able to fix YouTube to your liking within the Focus app.
+Since Focus disables the loading of many thumbnails, it will also speed up your browsing.

 <br>